 What are reasons to modernize applications now?
 Because modernizing your applications allows you to focus on what really matters — providing value to your customers — while reducing the risk of downtime, lowering operational costs, and being able to quickly respond to changing customer, business, and regulatory demands.

-The current COVID 19 health pandemic has quickly demonstrated that as most businesses shift to remote work this can be a challenge for the many companies with legacy applications that require on-premise management.
+The current COVID 19 health pandemic has quickly demonstrated that as most businesses shift to remote work this can be a challenge for the many companies with legacy applications that require on-premises management.
 It has also highlighted the fact that there are significant business risks and productivity losses from relying on applications that are built on technology that is either out-of-support or will be soon.

 1. Keep Your Customers

 If your staff is spending too much time navigating and maintaining legacy applications, it’s a distraction.
 Time spent managing, maintaining, troubleshooting and making decisions about legacy applications is time spent away from innovation, customer service, and moving toward digital transformation.
 Another reason to modernize applications is that you allow your staff to shift their focus back to what really matters, which is seamlessly serving your customers.

 2. Reduce Risks